Loading article

 Online healthcare can be legitimate, useful, and safe.
 It can also be easy to imitate badly.
 A polished website, quick checkout, or professional-looking PDF does not prove that a real registered practitioner assessed you.

+Ahpra keeps the public Register of practitioners for registered health practitioners in Australia.
 For an online doctor, you are usually checking whether the person is registered under medical practice.

-The public register can show:
+The register can show:

-Go to the Ahpra website.
+Go to the Ahpra Register of practitioners.

 Check registration status and registration type.